babyboomer53/Lesson-6/README.md

 Wow!
 I ended up with two methods with the same name!
 The only thing distinguishing them is their parameter lists.
 I did not know that would work!

-Here is an example of why programming is so tedious.
+This is an example of why programming is so tedious.
 There was a statement in the code being flagged by the editor because a command was misspelled!
+The thing that made it so insidious was that the misspelling actually represented a legitimate command.
+It was only the argument list that differentiated the command I wanted from the command I had typed.
-I was lucky that time.
-It only took a moment for me to spot the error
+So, it wasn't immediately apparent to me why the editor was flagging statement.
+This time, it only took a few moments for me to figure it out.